This program allows you to buy a 90-day supply of certain medications. If you are interested, read more.

 - Maintain their Unity membership for the entire period of travel

-- Submit the form with travel verification documents to the UW Health Pharmacy Benefit Management Program at least 30 days prior to departure
+- Submit the form with travel verification documents to the Quartz Pharmacy Program at least 30 days prior to departure

 If approved, members will pay one copay or other applicable cost share based on their benefits for each 30-day supply of medication authorized.
 The quantity of medication authorized may vary based on recent member claims, Unity coverage term dates and travel information submitted.